the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 * **General**
   * Higher-order functions

 Again, it makes sense to take a break, internalize the lessons, and apply them on your own.
-Wxperiment with the source code you have written so far.
+Experiment with the source code you have written so far.
 The source code for this project is found in the [official repository](https://github.com/the-road-to-learn-react/hackernews-client/tree/5.2).